summitllc/git_school/readme.md

 - [ ] If you do not have `Git Bash` installed, or if you get an error from `git --version`, you have a problem.

+_Minor Note:_ Any of the git commands below will work in any command line shell where git is available.
+This includes command prompt (cmd) PowerShell, or Bash on a linux machine.
+For this tutorial, we will assume you are using Git Bash.

 ## Set up Secure Shell (SSH) Authentication

 Each time you request resources from Summit's GitHub Organization, you have to authenticate